A Diagrammatic Temperley-Lieb Categorification: Irreducible Representations

+\begin{notation} Consider a crossingless matching in the planar strip between $n$ points on the bottom boundary and $m$ points on the top.
+We call this briefly an $(n,m)$ \emph{diagram}.
+In the terminology of \cite{FG}, there are two kinds of arcs in a diagram: \emph{horizontal arcs}, which connect two points on the top (let us call it a \emph{top arc}), or two points on the bottom (\emph{bottom arc}); and \emph{vertical arcs}, which connect a point on the top to one on the bottom.
+Elsewhere in the literature, vertical arcs are called \emph{through-strands}.
+An $(n,k)$ diagram with exactly $k$ through-strands (and therefore no top arcs) has an isotopy representative with only ``caps" (local maxima) and no ``cups" (local minima) so it is called an $(n,k)$ \emph{cap diagram}.
+A $(k,n)$ diagram with $k$ through-strands is called a $(k,n)$ \emph{cup diagram}. \end{notation}

+The set of all $(n,m)$ diagrams can be partitioned by the number of through-strands.
+Any $(n,m)$ diagram with $k$ through-strands can be expressed as the concatenation of a $(n,k)$ cap diagram with a $(k,m)$ cup diagram in a unique way.
+For an illustration of this concept, see Figure \ref{tlfigure}.

+In an $(m,m)$ diagram the number $l$ of top arcs equals the number of bottom arcs, and if $k$ is the number of through-strands then $k+2l=m$.
+We will typically use $k$ and $l$ to represent the number of through-strands and top arcs in an $(m,m)$ diagram henceforth.

-Let $X$ be the set of all $(n+1,n+1)$ crossingless matchings (i.e. no circles).
+\begin{notation} Let $X$ be the set of all $(n+1,n+1)$ diagrams.
 Let $\omega$ be the endomorphism of $X$ sending each diagram to its vertical flip.
-We will write the operation on diagrams of vertical concatenation by $\circ$: $a \circ b$ places $a$ on top of $b$.
-Let $X_k$ or $X^l$ be the set of crossingless matchings with exactly $k$ through-strands.
-Let $M_k$ or $M^l$ be the set of all $(n+1,k)$ cap diagrams, identified with the set of all $(k,n+1)$ cup diagrams via $\omega$.
+We will write the operation on diagrams of reduced vertical concatenation by $\circ$: $a \circ b$ places $a$ above $b$, and removes any circles.
+Let $X_k$ be the set of crossingless matchings with exactly $k$ through-strands.
+Let $M_k$ be the set of all $(n+1,k)$ cap diagrams, so that $\omega(M_k)$ is the set of all $(k,n+1)$ cup diagrams. \end{notation}

-Given a $(n+1,k)$ cap diagram $a$ and a $(k,n+1)$ cup diagram $z$, there are two things we can do: take the composition $z \circ a$ to obtain an element called $c_{z,a}$ of $X_k$; or take the composition $a \circ z$ to get an element of $\mTL_k$ (there may be additional circles created, and the final diagram may have fewer than $k$ through-strands).
-Both compositions have the same closure on the punctured plane.
-Note that $\omega(c_{z,a})=c_{\omega(a),\omega(z)}$.